OGRECave/ogre/README.md

   if (OGRE_LOONGARCH_HAS_LSX)
     set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -mlsx")
   endif ()
-  # Note: LASX is not enabled as it's only supported on newer
+  # Note: LASX is not enabled as it's not supported on Loongson-3B6000M
   # Loongson-3B6000M only supports LSX, not LASX
 ```